top of page

-Compassionate Choices Alliance
+Compassionate Choice Alliance

 You don’t have to face the end of life alone.

-As End-of-Life Doulas, we provide calm, knowledgeable support for individuals and families considering Medical Aid in Dying (MAID) under Vermont’s Act 39.
+At Compassionate Choice Alliance LLC, we provide calm, knowledgeable support for individuals and families considering Medical Aid in Dying (MAID) under Vermont’s Act 39.

 We’re here to help you and your loved ones navigate this time with clarity, care, and peace — offering guidance, advocacy, and companionship every step of the way.